Skip to content

 }

-Every time we call printMessage, a string copy occurs.
-If the string is long, or if this function is called frequently, this copy overhead becomes non-negligible.
+Every time printString is called, a copy of the string occurs.
+If the string is long, or the function is called frequently, this copy overhead is non-negligible.
 Changing it to a const reference solves this:

 cpp